geeksforsocialchange/.github/profile/README.md

 We're a trans and disabled-led community of people creating technology for community liberation.
 We welcome new members.

-You can find out more about how to get involved on our [WIP community website](https://www.gfsc.community/)
+You can find out more about how to get involved on our [WIP community website](https://www.gfsc.community/).
 The easiest way to get involved though is on our [Discord server](http://discord.gfsc.studio)!

-Full organisational intro coming soon!
+Full organisational intro coming soon...

 <!--